 - Link as Gateway to a Gateway Server for traffic exchange, i.e. write uplink and read downlink

-To create an API key for your gateway, follow instructions for Creating a Gateway API key in Adding Gateways.
+To create this API key for your gateway, follow instructions for Creating a Gateway API key .

 All LoRa Basics™ Station gateways support the following configuration options.
 Consult your gateway documentation for more information about configuring your specific gateway.

 The server address is the network endpoint of The Things Stack LNS.
 It is a combination of the protocol (wss), the server address, and the port.

 Enter the following in your gateway as the LNS Server Address:

 <server-address> is the address of your The Things Stack deployment.
 See Server Addresses for more info.